parcel-bundler/website/src/plugin-system/logger.md

 ## Introduction

 Every time you want to log something in a plugin, you have to go through the logger.
-Every function of a plugin has a logger instance as one of it's parameters.
-This instance has been instantiated with all the information core needs to identify your plugin as the originator.
+Every function of a plugin is passed a logger instance as a parameter.
+This instance has already all the information Parcel needs to identify your plugin as the origin of the message.

 The logger uses a format we called [Diagnostics](#diagnostics) which is a JavaScript object with a standardized set of properties, a [Reporter](/plugin-system/reporter/) uses this information to log your message to it's target format while having complete freedom as to how this data should be formatted and displayed.